 The Trust follows the national guidance produced by the Health Protection Agency - see booklet "Guidance on Infection Control in Academies and other Child Care Setting" which is held in the school office.
-Supplemental information is also available in the "Spotty Book" also available in the academy office.
+Supplemental information is also available in the latest "Spotty Book" or equivalent also available in the school office.